Ethical and Statutory Considerations

 Supervisors will review written procedures for verifying the identity of the supervisee during each contact.
 The supervisor and supervisee may wish to use a code name or password to verify identities and protection of confidential information.
 Passwords or codes will be generated using a password protocol thereby reducing the opportunities for being compromised.
 Supervisors will ensure that supervisees utilize identify verification methods with clients receiving distance services.

-Supervisors and supervisees are encouraged to use asynchronous communication for logistics only and to use synchronous discussions (chats and video discussions) to negotiate professional boundaries and develop therapeutic/supervisory relationship.
+Supervisors and supervisees may use asynchronous (email) and synchronous communication (chats and audio/video discussions) to negotiate professional boundaries and develop therapeutic/supervisory relationship.
+This is referred to as Omnichanneled Supervision.
 Emergency/crisis procedures will include a list of qualified professionals in the supervisee’s location who have agreed to serve as back up local supervisors on an emergency basis.

 Supervisors and supervisees are encouraged to write out thoughts and feelings and to use symbols to convey nonverbal communication to reduce opportunities for miscommunication.
 Likewise, supervisors and supervisees are encouraged to use common language in text communication rather than shortened online abbreviations and to ask the meaning of any abbreviations that are not understood by either party to increase clarity of communication.